Specula · User guide

 Load up to 6 files as slots A through F, switch between them instantly, level-match them by integrated LUFS, and compute sample-accurate residuals between any two.

-Compare is a toggled mode (⌘2, or the Compare button in the transport bar), one of the four mutually exclusive modes (Edit, Compare, Chapter, Dialogue) Specula exposes.
-The mode carries its own sky-blue accent colour and its own dedicated toolbar: the compare toolbar sits below the transport with the per-slot offset / gain / polarity controls, the diff toggle, and the metrics popover - the same shape the other three mode toolbars use, so muscle memory carries between modes.
+Compare is a toggled mode (⌘2, or the Compare button in the transport bar), one of the six mutually exclusive modes (Edit, Compare, Chapter, Dialogue, Spectral, Record) Specula exposes.
+The mode carries its own sky-blue accent colour and its own dedicated toolbar: the compare toolbar sits below the transport with the per-slot offset / gain / polarity controls, the diff toggle, and the metrics popover - the same shape the other five mode toolbars use, so muscle memory carries between modes.

 Three ways in:

-Compare is mutually exclusive with Edit, Chapter, and Dialogue.
+Compare is mutually exclusive with Edit, Chapter, Dialogue, Spectral, and Record.
 Entering one mode exits the others; the Compare-mode-only controls (per-slot toolbar, diff toggle, slot-switch keys) disappear when you leave the mode and reappear when you return.

 After the first file is open, drag additional files onto the window, drop them on the Compare toggle, or use the + button on the file dock.
 New files load in detached background tasks; their per-file metrics (integrated LUFS, true peak, sample peak, LRA, DR, speech stats, loudness curve, stereo width curve, speech history) are computed on load.